ArchipelagoMW/Archipelago/worlds/wargroove/docs/wargroove_en.md

 ### Wargroove crashes or there is a lua error
 Wargroove is finicky, but there could be several causes for this.
-If it happens often or can be reproduced, please submit a bug report.
+If it happens often or can be reproduced, please submit a bug report in the tech-support channel on the [discord](https://discord.gg/archipelago).

 ### Wargroove crashes when trying to run the Archipelago campaign
 This is caused by not deleting campaign progress before updating the mod and campaign files.